awslabs/aws-config-engine-for-compliance-as-code/README.md

 # Getting Started

-## Initial Deployment
+## In a single AWS Region (in a single or multi-account environment)

 You can follow the steps below to install the Compliance Engine.

 ### Requirements
 1. Define an AWS Account to be the central location for the engine (Compliance Account).
 2. Define the AWS Accounts to be verified by the engine (Application Accounts).
+Note: the Compliance Account can be verified to.

 ### In the Compliance Account
 1. Deploy compliance-account-initial-setup.yaml in your centralized account.
-Change the region parameter, if required.
+Change the MainRegion parameter to match the region where you are deploying this template, if required.
 2. Zip the 2 directories "rules/" and "rulesets-built/" into "ruleset.zip", including the directories themselves.
 3. Copy the "ruleset.zip" in the source bucket (i.e. by default "compliance-engine-codebuild-source-**account_id**-**region_name**")
 4. Go to CodePipeline, then locate the pipeline named "Compliance-Engine-Pipeline".
-Wait that it auto-triggers (it might shows "Failed" when you check for the first time).
+Wait that it auto-triggers (it might show "Failed" when you check for the first time).

 ### In the Application Accounts
 1. Deploy application-account-initial-setup.yaml.